Capital gains tax: Poland

-Since 2004 there is one flat tax rate (19%) on capital income.
+Since 2002 there is one flat tax rate (19%) on capital income.
 It includes: selling stocks, bonds, mutual funds shares and also interests from bank deposits.
+The tax was introduced by Marek Belka when acting as the Finance Minister and therefore is informally called the "Belka tax" (pl. podatek Belki).

 Portugal

 There is a capital gains tax on sale of home and property.
 Any capital gain (mais-valia) arising is taxable as income.
 For residents this is on a sliding scale from 12 to 40%.
 However, for residents the taxable gain is reduced by 50%.
 Proven costs that have increased the value during the last five years can be deducted.
 For non-residents, the capital gain is taxed at a uniform rate of 25%.
 The capital gain which arises on the sale of own homes or residences, which are the elected main residence of the taxpayer or his family, is tax free if the total profit on sale is reinvested in the acquisition of another home, own residence or building plot in Portugal.

 In 1986 and 1987 Portuguese corporations changed their capital structure by increasing the weight of equity capital.
 This was particularly notorious on quoted companies.
 In these two years, the government set up a large number of tax incentives to promote equity capital and to encourage the quotation on the Lisbon Stock Exchange.
 Until 2010, for stock held for more than twelve months the capital gain was exempt.
 The capital gain of stock held for shorter periods of time was taxable on 10%.

 From 2010 onwards, for residents, all capital gain of stock above €500 is taxable on 20%.
 Investment funds, banks and corporations are exempted of capital gain tax over stock.

 As of 2013, it is 28%.